 will be answered.
 "Any action against Russian diplomatic missions in the

-"Nevertheless, in the interest of our country and its great people, I will meet with leaders of the intelligence community next week in order to be updated on the facts of this situation."
+people, I will meet with leaders of the intelligence community next week

-"Nevertheless, in the interest of our country and its great people, I will meet with leaders of the intelligence community next week in order to be updated on the facts of this situation."
+in order to be updated on the facts of this situation."

 Kellyanne Conway, one of